-The Nellie McKay show scheduled for April 6th, 2020 at The Armory has been rescheduled for September 13th, 2020.
+The Nellie McKay show at The Armory that was rescheduled for September 13th, 2020 has been POSTPONED w/new date TBA.
 Existing tickets will be honored to the rescheduled date or refunds are available at the point of purchase.
-Anyone who purchased a ticket on or before 3/19/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
+Anyone who purchased a ticket on or before 9/9/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
 We appreciate your support for Nellie McKay and The Armory and we look forward to seeing you at a future show!

 Conjuring the image of a lonely all night truck stop along Highway 1 on the California coast, all but lost in the fog that comes creeping along the shoreline…this album speaks of the night, the outsider, the plaintive wail of those lost at sea.
 Sister Orchid was conceived in solitude, executed in darkness.
 It comes from a place of quiet, a world of low lights and cool drinks, up against a hard wall.

 Sister Orchid is Nellie’s seventh album, starting with Get Away From Me (“a tour de force” – The New York Times), including Normal As Blueberry Pie: A Tribute to Doris Day (“among the killer overhauls of American standards” – The New York Times) and My Weekly Reader, music of the ‘60s (“The results are beautiful.” – PopMatters), her second collaboration with famed Beatles engineer Geoff Emerick.
 On Obligatory Villagers (“a brisk nine-song set that plays like the breathless first act of a stage musical decrying American fascism” – SPIN), local Poconos hometown jazz greats Bob Dorough, Phil Woods, and David Liebman contributed their exceptional talents.